spamegg1/unix-sml/README.md

 This is a general rule not limited to references (`var`).
 So I tried my best to break the Scala type system, but I cannot find any problem.

-Anyway... interesting things happening in the functional world over the last 20 years huh?
+Anyway... interesting things happening in the functional world over the last 20 years huh? **Digression over.**

 But now that weird little side thing that was mentioned in the course becomes clearer, because that course used no imperative programming, and now we're doing a lot of imperative programming in the book. ***We have to always instantiate `ref` types to some concrete type.***